 What's a keyboard with a touch pad?
 And how can it be more comfortable for mouse users?

 There are many keyboards which have a touch pad, a small rectangular pad at the front of the keyboard which works like a mouse.
 The touch pad allows you to move your finger as though it were a cursor.
 While the touch pad is not as precise as a 'proper' mouse, it works a lot like one and can be used for most common computer applications, such as word processing.
 Because it's positioned directly in front of you, you don't have to reach as far or as awkwardly as with a traditionally placed mouse.
 This placement reduced the risk of developing aches and pains associated with working in awkward positions.

 How can placing a traditional computer mouse between the computer operator and the keyboard make things more comfortable and safe?

 So that the mouse can be easily operated in front of you, a cordless mouse is essential.
-It's also important that for conventionally sized computer monitors (CRTs), the computer workstation has to be a minimum of 86.4 cm - 91.4 cm (34"-36") deep.
 It may be necessary to remove the arms of your chair so you can pull your chair towards your desk - as close as possible - to reduce reaching and overstretching your arms while typing.
 All this said, this recommendation might not suit everyone: heavy set individuals or people with shorter than average arms may not find this arrangement as comfortable.